-Best choice for quality and value.
-Often known as a reliable, high-quality brand, Nutrigold's Garcinia Cambogia supplement continues that reputation.
-This formulation is a “Citrimax”-based one, meaning its Garcinia Cambogia is prepared via a proprietary method that extracts the hydroxycitric acid and delivers it as a calcium and potassium salt.
+This is a great choice for quality and value.
+Often known as a reliable, high-quality brand, Nutrigold’s Garcinia Cambogia supplement continues that reputation.
+This formulation is a “Citrimax”-based one, meaning its garcinia cambogia is prepared via a proprietary method that extracts the hydroxycitric acid and delivers it as a calcium and potassium salt.

 Notably, it does not contain chromium, and the only calcium and potassium it contains is bound up in the salt forms of hydroxycitric acid.

 It’s a simple supplement, with only a cellulose-like polymer used to bind the ingredients into the capsule, plus rice flour and magnesium stearate and silica.

 In terms of lab testing, it’s quite pure, offering within three percent of its label claimed amount of hydroxycitric acid.